elastic/kibana/x-pack/plugins/apm/dev_docs/linting.md

-## Linting
+# Linting

-_Note: Run the following commands from the root of Kibana._
+_Note: Run the commands from the root of Kibana._

 ### Typescript